 This is certainly a challenge but as a school we will be using our own systems against National age-expectations for the purposes of target setting, reporting, assessing and recording.
 While we will hold meetings each year to explain this approach to parents, we will give an overview here of what this approach looks like.
 We have also provided links to key documents.
 Please do come in and see us if you have specific questions that we can help you with.

 Over time, teachers will be able to see which objectives a child has achieved in relation to the end of year expectations.
 We can then report to parents, at the end of the year, if their child is Working Towards, Achieving or Exceeding end of year expectations.
-Throughout the year, parents will have access to their child’s passports and writing ladders during parent evenings so they can clearly see which objectives they have achieved and what their next steps are.
 Teachers will also be able to discuss objectives met and targets for the future.

 Children will be making expected progress if they move from the previous years objectives to working towards current year objectives to making expected progress and more than expected progress.
 Where a child is Working Towards or Exceeding end of year expectations, teachers will explain to parents if the progress that is being made is that which is expected, or if it has stalled of declined.